-An aggregate of 1,509,998 Series A and Series B warrants were issued during 2002.
+An aggregate of 1,509,998 Series A and Series B warrants were issued during 2002, representing the right to purchase approximately 302,000 shares of common stock of the Company.
 The fair value of the Series A and Series B warrants was measured using a Black-Scholes pricing model at December 31, 2002.
-In addition, the Company did not meet certain financial covenants for the quarters ended June 29, 2003 and September 28, 2003 and, as such, issued 228,210 Series D warrants and 229,934 Series E warrants during 2003.
+In addition, the Company did not meet certain financial covenants for the quarters ended June 29, 2003 and September 28, 2003 and, as such, issued 228,210 Series D warrants (representing the right to purchase approximately 45,642 shares of common stock of the Company) and 229,934 Series E warrants (representing the right to purchase approximately 45,987 shares of common stock of the Company) during 2003.
 At June 1, 2004, the aggregate fair value of the Series A, B, D and E warrants of \$1,525 was classified as warrants in shareholders' equity (deficiency).

-The Company did not meet the applicable covenants for the quarter ended December 31, 2003, and, as such, was legally obligated to issue 231,672 Series F warrants.
+The Company did not meet the applicable covenants for the quarter ended December 31, 2003, and, as such, was legally obligated to issue 231,672 Series F warrants, representing the right to purchase approximately 46,334 shares of common stock of the Company.

-The fair value of the Series F warrants was initially measured using a Black-Scholes pricing model at December 31, 2003.
+The fair value of the Series F warrants was initially measured using a Black-Scholes pricing model at December 31, 2003, and was remeasured each reporting period until legally issued.
 At June 1, 2004, the fair value of the Series F warrants to be issued of \$232 was classified as additional paid-in capital.